Uvira007/foia-on-ufo-analysis/checkpoint-1/checkpoint-1.md

 ## Requirements

-This tool will designed generically to accommodate any type of cache of FOIA-released documents from the government in PDF form.
+This tool will designed generically to accommodate any type of cache of FOIA-released documents from the government in PDF form. --arivu The system will help in searching for a particular phrase or text within the cached documents and retrieve the results.

 There will be two primary user classes for the developed software.
 The first user class is the data engineer who will set up the backend for data processing, including administering parameters for the model generation steps.
 The second user class is a person interested in understanding the document set, especially for finding the hidden patterns within the data.
 In addition, this user class will leverage the clusters that have been exposed